 Principles of audiologic rehabilitation for adults, including diagnosis, counseling, use of amplification and other assistive devices, and communication strategies.
-Various models of audiologic rehabilitation presented with students presenting case studies demonstrating the basic procedures underlying each model.
+Various models of audiologic rehabilitation presented.

 ASP 5252 (7276)-Voice Disorders

 Assessment procedures and rehabilitative techniques for voice disorders in children and adults.
 Instrumental and behavioral approaches, as well as medical and/or surgical treatment approaches.
 A team approach to care will be emphasized.